Resources for mature motorists

 CarFit is an educational program that helps older adults check the "fit" of their personal vehicles.
 Technicians guide participants through a 12-point checklist to correctly adjust car mirror positions, the distance between the driver's chest and the steering wheel, and other vehicle features.

 Every time you drive, you've got to be alert and ready for anything.
 Learn how to evaluate your driving ability and see if you're ready to get behind the wheel.

 Even when driving is no longer an option, you can safely maintain your independence and daily activities.
 Get help preparing with AAA’s Senior Transportation Mobility Planner.

 By 2030, there will be more than 70 million people who are 65 and older, with 85-90% of them licensed to drive.
 Here's what to know about senior licensing laws.

 Senior driving articles

 How can you address the problem of an elderly parent's unsafe driving?
 This is how one family handled the situation.

-These basic steps might help pave the way for any needed changes in an older adult’s driving routine.
+If you need to talk to an older adult about driving, these basic steps might help pave the way for any needed changes in their driving routine.